ZombieNW/OnyxLib/CONTRIBUTING.md

 - **Wrappers & Generators:** We do not want to re-invent the wheel, things already implemented in PaperMC should be left for the end-developer to use.
 - **Logic Archetypes:** We do not want to provide rigid, pre-packaged item templates (e.g., `OnyxWeapon`, `OnyxFood`, or `OnyxTool`).
 Custom behavior and event listening are the responsibility of the end-developer using listeners or `itemMeta`.

+## Documentation

+To document your work, see the Docusaurus instance located in `/web`.
+New pages can be added by adding a properly formatted markdown document to the `/web/docs` directory.